 If some financial emergency comes along and you need to get at your money, tapping your CDs could be costly.

-The pros of investing with CDs
+Pros of investing with CDs

 So instead of just being a more lucrative alternative to savings accounts, CDs may start to look more attractive when compared to other kinds of investments, too.